AlphaLFC/CAPTCHA_Generator/README.md

 # codeGenerator
-make training data for a codeGenerator using DL frameworks (object-char detection)
+Make training data for a codeIdentifier using DL frameworks (an object-char detection job).

+- Under constructing...